Move2Hear: Active Audio-Visual Source Separation: Experiments

 \paragraph{Ablations.} In Table~\ref{table:far_target_2source_ablation} we ablate the components of our model.
 We see that our acoustic memory refiner ($f^R$) plays an important role in the overall performance. $f^R$ promotes stable, improved predictions by informing the policy of the separation quality changes.
 The vision component $V_t$ is critical as well since $V_t$ helps the agent to avoid obstacles, to reach the target, and to reason about the visible 3D scene.

-Please see Supp.~for \textbf{additional analysis} showing that 1) the composite policy for \emph{far-target} is essential for best performance (Supp.
-Sec.~\ref{sec:supp_composite_policy}), and 2) our model maintains its higher separation quality with different intra-source distances (Supp.
-Sec.~\ref{sec:supp_intersource_dist}).
+Please see Supp.~for \textbf{additional analysis} showing that 1) the composite policy for \emph{far-target} is essential for best performance, , 2) source types affect task difficulty, 3) Move2Hear retains its benefits even with a SOTA passive separation backbone, 4) Move2Hear’s separation quality does not degrade with different intra-source distances, and 5) our model helps audio-visual navigation in the presence of distractor sounds.

 \paragraph{Noisy Audio.} We analyze our model's robustness to audio noise using standard noise models~\citep{published_papers/29504406, takeda2017unsupervised} in the \emph{near-target} setting (Fig.~\ref{fig:noise}).
 Our model's gains over the baselines persist even with increasing microphone noise levels for both \emph{heard} and \emph{unheard} sounds.
 The plot also shows the positive impact of our memory refiner $f^R$ (dashed lines); all models decline without it.\footnote{Note that evaluating noisy odometry and actuation is not supported by SoundSpaces since RIRs are available only on the discrete grid.}